monome/docs/docs/norns/index.md

 ## BEGIN

 The mini-USB plug provides power and charges the internal battery.
 Use the cable and power supply provided.
-(The included supply supplies 2A via USB connector).
+(The included supply supplies 2A via USB connector.)

 Hold **K1** for three seconds.